 Influenza (also known as the flu) is a contagious respiratory illness caused by influenza viruses.
-It can cause mild illness in some persons, but can cause substantial illness and death among LTCF residents.
+It can cause mild illness in some persons but can cause substantial illness and death among residents of LTCF.
 Adults 65 years of age and older are at higher risk for developing influenza-related complications.
-Influenza symptoms usually occur abruptly and include some or all of the following: fever, myalgia, headache, malaise, nonproductive cough, sore throat, and rhinitis.
+Influenza symptoms usually occur abruptly and include some or all of the following: fever, myalgia (muscle pain), headache, malaise, nonproductive cough, sore throat, and rhinitis (stuffy or runny nose, sneezing and post-nasal drip).